 The US is the second-largest emitter of greenhouse gases after China, and President Obama has called climate change a “national and global security threat.”
 Now, we urgently need to understand why our fossil fuel use will have long-lasting effects on global climates and our forests.
 We need to reduce our societal CO2 emissions quickly and substantially.

-Forest ecosystems are one of the largest stores of carbon on Earth.
+Forest ecosystems are one of the largest stores of carbon on Earth, but they can’t stop climate change all on their own.
 Consisting of old trees and deep, rich soils, the forests are very good at absorbing greenhouse gasses from the atmosphere.
 However, our forests may not be able to protect us from climate change as much as previously thought.
 New data reveals natural limits to the rates at which forests can remove excess CO2—the most persistent greenhouse gas—from our atmosphere.

 Currently, forests are said to grow enough to remove 2.4 petagrams (about the weight of 343 million elephants) of CO2 every year from our atmosphere via photosynthesis.
 This equals almost one third of total emissions produced by humans—9.1 petagrams—so remember to thank a forest, today!

-As forests age, the rate at which they remove CO2 from the atmosphere declines.
+As forests age, the rate at which they remove CO2 from the atmosphere declines, and so does their ability to stop climate change.
 This is largely due to the types of trees that dominate older forests compared with younger forests.
 As a forest ages, faster-growing, light-loving tree species (like aspen and paper birch) are gradually replaced by species that produce more dense wood, tolerate shade better, and grow more slowly (like maples, oaks, beeches, and pines).

 However, recent studies that look at the effects of future environmental conditions on forests show that age will likely not be the only thing limiting forests’ ability to absorb CO2.
 There are other things going on in the leaves and soil.